Maciek99/Maciek99/README.md

 - 🔭 I’m currently working on Syfali - a small discord bot, more info soon
 - 📫 How to reach me: Discord - Maciek99#0001
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I started learning proggraming at 8 years old
+- ⚡ Fun fact: I started learning programming at 8 years old